W8CUL/Training-Manuals/Other/radioshack_swr_pwr_meter.md

 - Connect the radio and the antenna/load correctly
 - Set to the calibration mode
+- Set the radio to AM or CW mode
+	- Note that in CW mode our meter doesn't work
-- Press the PUSH to talk (set to AM/CW)
+- Press the Push to talk (PTT) and TX
 - Change the calibration knob until the needle hits CAL indicator

 ## Testing